gw-odw/odw-2021/setup.md

     `#! pip install -q 'gwosc==0.5.4`  <-- Remove the `#` and run

-    (a pop-up warning message will probably show up:
+    **Warnings:** a couple of warning messages are likely to show up, both of them are harmless.

+    - `Unrecognized runtime "igwn-py3#"; defaulting to "python3"`

+      This pop-up simply notifies you that this notebook has been created with a Python environment different than the default one of Colab.
+That's not a big deal because you will install all the missing dependencies with the command above.

-    `WARNING: This notebook was not authored by Google.`
+    - `WARNING: This notebook was not authored by Google.`

-    Don't worry it is an expected behaviour)
+      Same as before.
+Just close the pop-up and go ahead without worrying too much.

 6. Click `run all` from the `runtime` menu at the top